COVID-19 & Private Practice: Minimizing Risk for Mental Health Practitioners

 Developed by Alessandra Maria Chiesa, Ph.D.

-This course includes NEW 2020!
+This course includes Updated 2021!
 COVID-19 Informed Consent Addendum forms and COVID-19 Screening Questionnaire to be used with your existing informed consent forms.
 The forms are valued at $19, making this course an excellent deal.
+Tokens may NOT be used with this course.

 General Course Description